symsoft/ecc-api-guide/prerequisites.md

 ## Prerequisites

-Before an ECC User is able to start using the API there are a few manual steps that must be completed.
+Before an API User is able to start using the API there are a few manual steps that must be completed.

 __TODO: Break up in fragments.__